turingschool/backend-curriculum-site/module3/projects/rails_engine/index.md

 * Expose an API ⭐ ⭐ ⭐
 * Use serializers to format JSON responses ⭐ ⭐ ⭐
 * Test API exposure ⭐ ⭐ ⭐
-* Compose advanced ActiveRecord queries to analyze information stored in SQL databases ⭐ ⭐
-* Write basic SQL statements without the assistance of an ORM ⭐

 _Note: See [Learning Goals](../../misc/learning_goals) to see at what level these skills need to be by the final._